PROTEOMICS - Clinical Applications

 - For each protein identified, measures of certainty (e.g. p-values) must be provided.
 For MS/MS, the number of peptides used to identify a protein must be given as well as the sequence and charge state of each peptide.
 For peptide mass fingerprinting, the number of peptides that match the sequence and the total percent of sequence coverage must be quoted.
 If extensive, the above information should be collected as supporting information, which is available online.

-- Identifications based on at least two significant peptides is encouraged.
-However, if single peptides are used, MS spectra must be supplied as supporting information and confirmed manually.
+- Identifications based on at least two significant peptides are encouraged.
+However, if single peptides are used, an interpreted MS spectrum for each of these peptides must be supplied as supporting information.

 - Protein name clustering should be used to reduce protein name redundancy.